DilanRocco/Interlude/README.md

 - A Disk Reliever
 - Pelvic Tilt
 - Head Roll

+I decided creating an app that reminded you to particapte in these breaks would be helpful.
+Humans have trouble sticking to unguided structure and this app keeps track of the timing and allows you to focus on what's most important for you.
+Even in the book, Ashnel even mentions that it would best to have an application built to follow these rules exactly what Interlude aims to do.

 #### Ergonomics Handbook Information:
 Anshel, Jeffrey.
 Visual Ergonomics Handbook.
 CRC Press, Taylor &amp; Francis Group, 2019.<br />